Sample Poultry Farming Business Plan Template

 I have said this before.
 Your brooding house (where your day-old chicks live) must not be too close to the rearing or layers pen.

-Some people with large land space give a space of like three electric poles while others simply locate brooding pen into an entirely different location
+Some people with ample land space give a space of three electric poles, while others locate the brooding pen in an entirely different location.

 1. Housing chickens of different ages together